-In 2010 the rate of nonfatal fall injury episodes for which a healthcare professional was contacted was highest in persons aged 75 years and older (CDC, 2012b).
+In 2020, the national rate of unintentional fall deaths for adults aged 65 and over was 65.6 deaths per 100,000 population.
+About 37% of these falls required medical care and restricted activity for at least a day (CDC, 2023, September 6).
 Among older adults, lacerations, hip fractures, or head traumas occur in about a quarter of people who fall, and falls are the most common cause of hospital admissions for trauma.

 In adults over the age of 65, falls are the cause of more than 95% of hip fractures.
 Injuries such as these can cause severe health problems and lead to reduced quality of life and even premature death.
-Within a year after sustaining a hip fracture, an elderly nursing home resident has a 40% risk of death and a 6% to 12% risk of another hip fracture (Sawka, 2010).
+Within a year after sustaining a hip fracture, an elderly nursing home resident has a 40% risk of death and a 6% to 12% risk of another hip fracture (CDC, 2016, September 20).

 Medial hip fracture in a 92-year-old woman.
 Source: Wikimedia Commons.

 On average, older adults with hip fractures are hospitalized for about one week.
-About one-quarter of adults who lived independently before their hip fracture will stay in a nursing home for at least a year after their injury (CDC, 2010).
+About one-quarter of adults who lived independently before their hip fracture will stay in a nursing home for at least a year after their injury.

-In both men and women, hip fracture rates increase exponentially with age.
-People 85 and older are 10 to 15 times more likely to sustain hip fractures than are those age 60 to 65.
-Osteoporosis increases a person’s risk of sustaining a hip fracture.
-The National Osteoporosis Foundation estimates that more than 10 million people over age 50 in the United States have osteoporosis and another 34 million are at risk for the disease (CDC, 2010).
+In both men and women, hip fracture rates increase with age.
+People 85 and older are more likely to sustain hip fractures than are those age 60 to 65.
+Osteoporosis increases a person’s risk of sustaining a hip fracture because it weakens bones and makes them more likely to break.

 Each year a typical nursing home with 100 beds reports 100 to 200 falls, although the number is probably much higher because many falls go unreported.
-As many as 3 out of 4 people in nursing homes fall each year, which is twice the rate of falls for older adults living in the community.
-Nursing home residents often fall more than once—an average of 2.6 falls per person per year.
-About a third of fall injuries occur among residents who cannot walk (CDC, 2012c).
+About a third of fall injuries occur among residents who cannot walk.

-Balance difficulties and falls are two of the serious medical complications that are associated with a stroke.
-Most people who have had a stroke (75%) fall during the first 6 months post stroke compared with the 30% annual fall rate in the general older adult population (Schmid et al., 2010).
+Balance difficulties and falls are two of the serious medical complications for people who have experienced a stroke.
+During the first 6 months post stroke, falls are common compared with the annual fall rate in the general older adult population.

-Studies that focus on post stroke safety and complications have identified an increased fall risk during acute hospitalization.
-Falls and other medical complications are associated with triple the length of the acute hospital stay (Schmid et al., 2010).
-The highest rates of falls occur upon discharge from the hospital (Simpson, 2011).
+Studies that focus on post stroke safety and complications have identified an increased fall risk during acute hospitalization, which extend the length of the acute hospital stay.
+Approximately 5%–38% of patients fall at least once during their hospital stay (Inoue et al., 2023).
+Rates of falls remain high following discharge from the hospital.